 Now while this is going on, we have a very robust and disciplined rhythm of communications going on at all times.

 I have an alternating video teleconference with the presidents every week-academic presidents one week, health institution presidents the next.

-Twice a month we have Task Tracker meetings, to make sure all the projects we're working on are progressing.
+Twice a month we have task tracker meetings, to make sure all the projects we're working on are progressing.

-I've also beefed up my communications with the Regents in a variety of ways.
+I've also, as you know, beefed up my communications with the Regents in a variety of ways.

 And finally, all of this, of course, takes place in the context of the legislative cycle.

-At the end of the day, we have a disciplined, collaborative process that yields clear priorities, resource and budget alignment, metrics that make sure things stay on track, and a leadership team that is held accountable for execution.
+So at the end of the day, what we have is a disciplined, collaborative process that yields clear priorities, resource and budget alignment, metrics that make sure things stay on track, and a leadership team that is held accountable for execution.